sztupy/tumblr-hun/README.md

 - `Is reblogged from`: how many times any content was reblogged from this user directly
 - `The root content that is reblogged`: how many times any content posted by this user was reblogged by others

+## `full-hungarian-blog-list.txt`

+A list of all blogs who ever posted content that contains Hungarian text as determined by CLD.
+The file is ordered by the number of hungarian content in these blogs, so names earlier are more likely to be really Hungarian than names at the back

 ## `download`